flutter/website/src/development/tools/upgrading.md

 If you've modified your `pubspec.yaml` file, or you want to only update the packages your app depends upon instead of both the packages and Flutter itself, then use the following commands:

-* `flutter packages get` to get all the dependencies listed in the `pubspec.yaml` file, or
+* `flutter packages get` retrieves all the dependencies listed in the `pubspec.yaml` file, or
-* `flutter packages upgrade` to get the latest versions of all the dependencies listed in the `pubspec.yaml` file
+* `flutter packages upgrade` retrieves the latest versions of all the dependencies listed in the `pubspec.yaml` file

 We publish breaking change announcements to our [mailing list](https://groups.google.com/forum/#!forum/flutter-dev).
 We